Natig2992/education/task_2/homework/README.md

 `uid: 11b78b01-501f-4a8d-8ec5-f0b053712a43`

-Also, please look at screen in this repo...
+Also, please look at screen "Answer_1 for task_2.png" in this repo...

 1. Create separate namespace for homework-task-2: